 2. They're reliable.

-When it comes to coworkers, partners and friends, things run smoother when people show up when and where they're supposed to.
-They don't make excuses for being late or underperforming because it's not the way they conduct themselves.
+When it comes to co-workers, partners, and friends, things run smoother when people show up when and where they're supposed to.
+They don't make excuses for being late or underperforming, because that's not the way they conduct themselves.
 Instead, they plan ahead so they're able to meet their commitments on time and to specifications.

 3. They possess an unwavering moral compass.